top of page

 As we have talked about above, communication has a pivotal role in all this; so it’s not a surprise that this pops up again here.

-Open and transparent communication, where we are confident that we can express our needs without judgement, is a key part of creating a supportive atmosphere.
+Open and transparent communication, where we are confident that we can express our needs without judgment, is a key part of creating a supportive atmosphere.

-It means making ourselves vulnerable, but appropriate disclosures within a trusted relationship gives clarity and helps everyone to be on the same page.
+It means making ourselves vulnerable, but appropriate disclosures within a trusted relationship give clarity and help everyone to be on the same page.

 Collaborative Problem-Solving

-Everyone has tricky issues come up in life – it’s part of the human condition.
+Everyone has tricky issues that come up in life – it’s part of the human condition.

 Even people who appear to outsiders to have the most charmed of lives will still be encountering difficulties and challenges on a daily basis.